kencu/Build-Scripts/README.md

 # Build-Scripts

 This GitHub is a collection of build scripts useful for building and testing programs and libraries on downlevel clients and clients where program updates are not freely available.
-It should result in working SSH, Wget, cURL and Git clients on systems like PowerMac G5, Fedora 1, CentOS 5 and Solaris 11.
+It should result in working SSH, Wget, cURL and Git clients on systems like PowerMac G5, Fedora 1, Ubuntu 4, CentOS 5 and Solaris 11.

 The general idea of the scripts are, you run `./build-wget.sh`, `./build-ssh.sh`, `./build-git.sh` or some other script to get a fresh tool.
 The script for the program will download and build the dependent libraries for the program.
 When the script completes you have a working tool in `/usr/local` or `/opt/local` on the BSDs.